WJ-Prajumsook/setup-react-project-from-scratch/README.md

-# Setup React TDD development environment
+# Setup React TDD Development Environment
 Setup React development environment without Create React App.
 This tutorial will guide you to setup and install React development environment using these technologies: